vazhnov/kubernetes-the-hard-way__vagrant/docs/10-bootstrapping-kubernetes-workers.md

 > Note 1: The `resolvConf` configuration is used to avoid loops when using CoreDNS for service discovery on systems running `systemd-resolved`.

-> Note 2: `resolvConf` setting is not needed in Vagrant images of Debian 12 Bookworm, because they doesn't use `systemd-resolve`by default.
+> Note 2: `resolvConf` setting is not needed in Vagrant images of Debian 12 Bookworm, because they don't use `systemd-resolve`by default.

 Create the `kubelet.service` systemd unit file: